HackYourFutureBelgium/Mentor-guide/roles/teaching-assistant.md

 ### Tips

-_Don’t touch the keyboard_

-Wherever possible direct the student to actually type the solution on their laptop rather than taking control.
-When you take a students laptop it disempowers and demotivates them and makes them less likely to experiment with solutions.

 _Ask don’t tell_

 As an assistant teacher, your job is not to understand **what** the student doesn’t understand but **why** they don’t understand it.
 You are in the lucky position of working closely with the students and so are uniquely placed to fix core misunderstandings in their mental models.
 The most important question in your arsenal is “_What do you think the answer is?_”.